 Welcome!

+I am an Assistant Professor in the AMS department at Colorado School of Mines.
 I received my PhD from the University of Georgia in May 2019, under the supervision of Ming-Jun Lai.
 Prior to that I was an undergraduate at the University of Cape Town, from where I also received my Master’s degree.
 In between Cape Town and Athens, Georgia I spent a semester at the University of Bayreuth.
+My work lies in the intersection of machine learning, signal processing and optimization.
+More specifically, my research interests are

 You can reach me at d[my surname]@mines.edu.
 My physical address is 1500 Illinois Street, Golden, CO, 80401.